Content created: 140325

 (Most Buddhists also believe that many buddhas preceded Sidhartha Gautama and many will follow him.
 They are different people, each with his or her own previous incarnations, different from the pre-incarnations of Sidhartha Gautama.)

 The stories are referred to as Jātaka (“nativity”) tales, and 547 of them make up perhaps the most widely popular part of the Pali Buddhist texts.
 (There are additional such stories outside of this corpus.)
 In southern (Theravada) Buddhism, the most important of the Jataka tales tell of the Buddha's last ten lives, each of which corresponds with a virtue which he perfectly manifested during that life.
-(These are renunciation, perseverance, resolution, wisdom, &c.)
+The full ten are renunciation, vigor, loving kindness, resolve, wisdom, morality, forbearance, equanimity, truthfulness, and generosity.

 The Buddha’s final incarnation before Siddhartha Gautama illustrates the virtue of generosity (dāna).
 According to the Jataka tradition, in that life he was a prince named Vessantara (Viśvantara or Viśvaṃtarā in Sanskrit, Xūdàná 须大拏 in Chinese).